Rodrigo Lara Bonilla: Death

 Lara was killed instantly, but the driver was left unharmed.
 Lara was transferred to another car and taken to the Shaio Clinic where he was declared dead minutes after his arrival.
-His bodyguards shot and killed Iván Dario Guisado, but Byron Velasquez was arrested and was paroled on 15 October 1995.
-Within a few days of Lara’s assassination, Pablo Escobar and his family fled to Panama.
+His bodyguards shot and killed Iván Dario Guisado, but Byron Velásquez was arrested and was paroled on 15 October 1995.
+Within a few days of Lara's assassination, Pablo Escobar and his family fled to Panama.
 After Lara's death, the Betancur government immediately approved the extradition law and began a war against organized crime.
 In turn, Enrique Parejo González was appointed Minister of Justice.
 He directed a harsh attack against drug trafficking, leading to the extradition of three members of the Medellín Cartel to the United States.

-In 2009, Rodrigo Lara Restrepo and the sons of the late Luis Carlos Galán announced to the media their forgiveness of Sebastian Marroquin (formerly Juan Pablo Escobar), son of the late Pablo Escobar, who apologized for the damage done to the country in his two decades of narco-terrorism, as told in the documentary film Sins of My Father (2009).
+In 2009, Rodrigo Lara Restrepo and the sons of the late Luis Carlos Galán announced to the media their forgiveness of Sebastián Marroquín (formerly Juan Pablo Escobar), son of the late Pablo Escobar, who apologized for the damage done to the country in his two decades of narco-terrorism, as told in the documentary film Sins of My Father (2009).